Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Prism Goggles.md

 **Demonstrate how the brain adapts to changes in environmental input using prism goggles.** - See how quickly your brain adapts by wearing our prism goggles whilst playing a target-hitting game.

-Last initially checked on 2025-02-08 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on ??
+Last initially checked on 2025-02-08 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on double-checked on 2025-02-08 by Margaret Johncock (mllyj2@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->